Mentoring Youth Through Stress in a Post-Pandemic World

 The teenage period which is precariously perched between the ages of 13 and 19 is a challenging time.
 It could easily get tumultuous too, especially when the raging hunger for freedom finds a world that provides multiple opportunities for self-harm in the pursuit for happiness, fulfillment and success.
+Poor choices are made that can result in addiction, an important topic to discuss with all teenagers.

 Enter the aching archery of adolescence.
 It is hit-and-miss for most which is hardly surprising.
 This transitional stage of physical and psychological development that generally occurs during the period from puberty to legal adulthood is usually associated with teenage years, but its physical, psychological or cultural expressions may begin earlier than the teenage years and end later.